Work Environment

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Polymer Technician
+Entry / Progression - Polymer Technician

-There are many pathways to develop skills & qualifications towards a career in polymer technologies
+There are many pathways to develop skills & qualifications towards a career in polymer technologies.

 To become an Apprentice in Ireland you must be hired by an employer.
 Apprenticeship employers are formally approved by SOLAS in advance of employing apprentices.
 Apprentices get a formal contract of employment as part of their apprenticeship.